 Flight Lieutenant James Brindley Nicolson would be the only Fighter Command

-pilot to be awarded the Victoria Cross during World War 2.
+pilot to be awarded the Victoria Cross during the Second World War.
 This was for his actions on the 16th August 1940 when, despite

 his Hurricane Mk I (P3576) being damaged by Messerschmitt Bf 109s, he shot down a Messerschmitt Bf 110 before